ravikiran19980/ravi-walberla/utilities/clang-tidy/README.md

    in `core` and `blockforest`, you can set `WALBERLA_BUILD_WITH_METIS` and `WALBERLA_BUILD_WITH_PARMETIS` to `false`.
  - prepares the build system also for tests, benchmarks and tutorials - if you do not wish to analyze those, you can exlude them.

-Copy the preset JSON code to the `CMakeUserPresets.json` file in your waLBerla root directory and run `cmake --preset clang-tidy` to set up the build system.
+This preset is contained in the `CMakePresets.json` file.
+To generate the build system defined by it, run `cmake --preset clang-tidy`.

+## Filter Translation Units to be Analyzed

 Next, navigate to the `build/clang-tidy` subdirectory.
 There, you will find the compile command data base `compile_commands.json`.